 Having taken three years to rise one level within the NCEL it took only 12 months to gain yet another promotion and join the Northern Premier League at step 4 of the pyramid.
 The club had begun the 2006-07 season with no ground, as a new link road was being built through the middle of the old ground and the new site, adjacent to the old one, wasn’t ready in time.
 Nonetheless, despite starting the season with a run of away games, the team enjoyed an excellent campaign and travelled to Garforth on the last day of the season in a winner-takes-all game for the final promotion spot.

-Dean Gent was Carlton’s hero, scoring a 94th minute winner to secure a 2-1 win in front of 560 to secure Brookbanks’s fourth promotion in 11 years into the NPL First Division South, where the Millers have remained ever since, until this year’s reorganisation.
+Dean Gent was Carlton’s hero, scoring a 94th minute winner to secure a 2-1 win in front of 560 to secure Brookbanks’s fourth promotion in 11 years into the NPL First Division South, where the Millers have remained ever since, switching to the East division following the reorganisation in 2018.

 Carlton’s first season at this level saw them finish a creditable 10th, and in 2008-09 they finished fourth and made the play-offs, where a certain Jamie Vardy was amongst the scorers as Stocksbridge Park Steels won 5-2 in South Yorkshire.